 A piece of advice that is often given to budding producers is that you should put high-pass filters on all of your tracks except for the kick and bass, to clear up the low end of your mix.

-For example, you can almost always lose everything below 60Hz on a vocal track – below this you will probably only have mic rumble and the sound of the singer's moving feet!
+For example, you can almost always lose everything below 60Hz on a vocal track – below this, you will probably only have mic rumble and the sound of the singer's moving feet!
 You can sometimes take out a lot more than this, but be wary of losing too much warmth from your vocal.
 As always, use your ears; clear up the low end of tracks when you can, but don't leave your mix sounding too thin.

 However, this is worth trying as often reverb under 100Hz or so isn't that clearly audible and can serve to clutter the low end.
 This tip is especially useful in busy mixes.

 This one is a little bit counter-intuitive, but taking the high frequencies out of your guitar tracks can actually make your guitars sound clearer and more prominent in your mix.

 Because of that, this tip works particularly well on lead guitars.
 Try using a low-pass filter to remove everything above 10kHz on your guitar tracks.
 On a guitar, a lot of what happens above this frequency is messy and noisy, and there isn't always a great deal of important harmonic content.

-Of course sometimes you will want your guitars to be messy and noisy at their top end, but for when you don't, using a low-pass in this way will really help them cut through your mix.
+Of course, sometimes you will want your guitars to be messy and noisy at their top end, but for when you don't, using a low-pass in this way will really help them cut through your mix.

-This one is a little more complex, and is probably most appropriate for bass-driven electronic music, although there is nothing to stop you trying it out on other genres.
-In styles of music such as drum & bass and house, it is vital that you have a powerful bottom end with plenty of sub.
+This one is a little more complex, and is probably most appropriate for bass-driven electronic music, although there is nothing to stop you from trying it out on other genres.
+In styles of music such as drum & bass and house, it is vital that you have a powerful bottom end with plenty of subs.
 As a general rule, it is wise to keep your low frequencies in mono, and as central as possible.

 Send the output of the bass channel to an aux. and then bring the signal back on two separate bus tracks.
 On one of them, remove all of the frequencies above 200Hz with a high-pass filter, and on the other remove everything below 200Hz with a low-pass.
-You can now keep all of the signal below 200Hz panned centrally in mono, and pan the higher frequencies much wider without worrying about unbalancing your mix.For hands-on practice use our EQ Ear-Training tools in the EQ Playground.
+You can now keep all of the signal below 200Hz panned centrally in mono, and pan the higher frequencies much wider without worrying about unbalancing your mix.